-NEVER rely on taglines or make rated lifts when wind gusts are more than 48.3 km/hr (30 mi/h).
+NEVER rely on taglines or make rated lifts when wind gusts are in excess of 48.3 km/hr (30 mi/h).
 Be prepared for any type of wind gust when working with loads that have a large surface area.